estepanov-lvk/maroh/README.md

 # How to reproduce serial experiments from the paper (Tables 2-5)

-To reproduce Table 2 in paper (comparison of different trajectory lengths and optimizer step sizes on Abilene topology for SAMAROH and MAROH), run each command in `table_commands_abilene_traj_grid.txt` list N times (N = 6 was used in paper), and after the experiments finish (generating a new `exp_...` folder with results per each experimental run in `data_examples/grids/abilene_traj_grid`), run `python process_grid_exps.py abilene_traj` to generate tables with aggregated data in csv format.
+To reproduce Table 2 in paper (comparison of different trajectory lengths and optimizer step sizes on Abilene topology for SAMAROH and MAROH), run each command from `table_commands_abilene_traj_grid.txt` list N times (N = 6 was used in paper), and after the experiments finish (generating a new `exp_...` directory with results per each experimental run in `data_examples/grids/abilene_traj_grid`), run `python process_grid_exps.py abilene_traj` to generate tables with aggregated data in csv format.

-To reproduce Table 3 in paper (comparison of different thresholds on 4-node "rhombus" topology), run each command in `table_commands_rhombus_grid.txt` list N times (N = 6 was used in paper), and after the experiments finish, run `python process_grid_exps.py rhombus` to generate tables with aggregated data in csv format.
+To reproduce Table 3 in paper (comparison of different memory parameters on 4-node "rhombus" topology), run each command from `table_commands_rhombus_grid.txt` list N times (N = 6 was used in paper), and after the experiments finish, run `python process_grid_exps.py rhombus` to generate tables with aggregated data in csv format.

-To reproduce Table 4-5 in paper (comparison of different thresholds on Abilene topology), run each command in `table_commands_abilene_grid.txt` list N times (N = 6 was used in paper), and after the experiments finish, run `python process_grid_exps.py abilene` to generate tables with aggregated data in csv format.
+To reproduce Tables 4-5 in paper (comparison of different memory parameters on Abilene topology), run each command from `table_commands_abilene_grid.txt` list N times (N = 6 was used in paper), and after the experiments finish, run `python process_grid_exps.py abilene` to generate tables with aggregated data in csv format.

 Note that despite each command specifies a random seed value, result of each run of the same command will be different, because this value does not set seeds of TensorFlow's random number generators.

+Experiments for the paper were run on a machine with Intel(R) Xeon(R) CPU E5-2660 v4 @ 2.00GHz, 8 GB RAM, operation system Ubuntu 22.04.4 LTS.
+GPU was not used.

 # How to use genetic algorithm